Alternate Mode: Cybertronian Car, Cybertronian Jet

 While this is a fairly simple car for the size, Galvatron looks pretty nice.
 The colours work well and improve on Megatron's colours, and the shiny silver looks wonderful.
 The Batmobile stylings work quite well and the layout is quite focused, other than those hidden panels floating underneath his spoiler.
 While I would have liked more play value, the Planet Key gimmick we do have here is impressive and the missiles fire well.

 Fold up the black points on the outside of the front fenders.
 Split the airdam and unclip the fenders, swinging the airdam halves, fenders and front tyres back, clipping the fenders into the centre holes on the rear wheels.
 Fold down the panels on either side of the cockpit.
 A contender for the Intermediate Mode Hall Of Fame (if there was one), this is a really simple transformation for a leader class toy.
 To be fair, the end result is pretty good.

 Height: 10cm Length: 30cm Width: 28.5cm

 The play value is essentially the same as in car mode - with the turbine gimmick and the missile launchers again being prominent.
-There are small transparent wheels underneath the amber section at the front, but the car tyres are actually fixed now, so the rear half will slide on the table.
+There are small transparent wheels underneath the black section at the front, but the car tyres are actually fixed now, so the rear half will slide on the table.
 There are two more key slots exposed now - on what was the insides of the front fenders - but the gimmicks are really for robot mode.

 While this is very much an intermediate mode, it works quite well.
 This jet looks as much like a jet as the dragster looks like a dragster.
 The design of the wings is quite clever and the cockpit looks like a cockpit.
 As much as this is a half-mode, it's a well conceived one, and is just as valid as the other modes.